 Worries about bonding with your baby

 You may have started bonding with your baby during pregnancy or the first time you saw them.
 But not all parents experience bonding the same way.
-Try not to worry, these feelings don’t always come immediately.
+Try not to worry, these feelings do not always come immediately.

 - spending time with your baby